apache/yetus/asf-site-src/source/documentation/in-progress/precommit/usage-intro.html.md

 ```

 This command will do some preliminary setup and then re-execute itself inside a Docker container.
 For more information on how to provide a custom Dockerfile and other Docker-specific features, see the specific [precommit Docker support](../docker) page and the [Apache Yetus Docker Hub Images](../../../../yetus-docker-image) page for more information on the convenience Docker images.

+# Upgrading

+Currently, Apache Yetus is still undergoing incompatible changes from time to time.
+Despite that, in many cases
+the upgrade process for `test-patch` and friends is usually just verifying what flags are being passed.
+To help out,
+there is an option to `--ignore-unknown-options` so that `test-patch` does not error out if it is given flags it no
+longer understands.
+It will print a list of those unknown options in the end report.
+In situations where that is
+also undesirable, the `--report-unknown-options` may also be set simultaneously to remove the list from the report.

 # In Closing